Aaron Hill (actor)

-Aaron Hill (born April 23, 1983) is an American actor most famous for his portrayal of "Beaver" on the television show Greek.
+Aaron Hill (born April 23, 1983) is an American actor best known for his portrayal of "Beaver" on the television show Greek.

 Early life

 Hill was born in Santa Clara, California.
 He started out doing small-time promotional videos for his church in Clovis, California.
 He is a graduate of Clovis High School.

 Career

 Hill began his acting career in 2001 with a guest episode role on The Brothers Garcia.
 He has since been seen in Mad Men, Malcolm in the Middle, Gilmore Girls, Hannah Montana, CSI: Miami, Breaking Bad, and How I Met Your Mother.